Style polygon layers

 7. Click Done to apply the settings and return to the previous pane.

-5. For Labels, see Apply labels.
+4. For Labels, see Apply labels in a scene.

 3D Counts and Amounts